-When you buy a home or a new set of windows, you probably don’t put much thought into window upkeep.
-You dress them up with window treatments.
-You clean the glass once in a while to keep the panes free of smudges and spots.
+When you buy a home or new windows, maintenance probably isn't the first thing on your mind.
+You might dress them up with window treatments or clean the glass once in a while to keep them free of smudges and spots.

-Performing regular window maintenance helps ensure your windows are functioning properly.
-Something seemingly small like a stuck sash or chipped paint can easily become a bigger problem if ignored.
+Performing regular window maintenance helps ensure they function properly.
+Something small, like a stuck sash or chipped paint, can become a bigger problem if ignored.
 By following these home window maintenance tips, you can prevent that from happening.